 Jojoba Oil.
-Jojoba (ho-ho-bah) oil resembles skin’s own sebum.
+Jojoba (ho-ho-bah) oil resembles the skin’s own sebum.
 It’s a non-greasy oil that absorbs easily.
 As a natural sunscreen, containing vitamin E, it protects the layers of the skin and fights fine lines and skin imperfections.

 Wheat Germ Oil.
 Wheat germ oil is high in vitamin E and also essential fatty acids.
-It helps promote the formation of new cells, improves skin circulation and repairs and protects the skin from sun damage and the loss of elasticity.
-Wheat germ also helps moisturize dry, dehydrated and mature skin for a smoother, more youthful appearance.
+It helps promote the formation of new cells, improves skin circulation, and repairs and protects the skin from sun damage and the loss of elasticity.
+Wheat germ also helps moisturize dry, dehydrated, and mature skin for a smoother, more youthful appearance.
 An additional benefit is that it is an antioxidant and also preserves shelf life.
 You can substitute wheat germ oil with vitamin E oil.

 It also softens and hydrates the skin.

 Rose Oil.
-Rose oil is a great emollient for dry, mature and sensitive skin.
+Rose oil is a great emollient for dry, mature, and sensitive skin.
 It tones and tightens the skin and promotes a smooth and clear complexion.

 More anti-aging recipes for the face.

 What Is A Facial Serum? – And How To Use One?